-As an orchestrator, Louis Robert King has created the musical colors you hear in the iconic Columbia Pictures Opening Titles, as well as scores for Disney's “The Little Mermaid II,” and Rob Marshall's film adaptation of the Broadway classic “Annie."
-In 2022 he used those same skills for record industry icon Terry Ellis's Chrysalis Rock Orchestra - A reimagining of rock classics performed by a 40 piece orchestra.
+As an orchestrator, he has created the musical colors you hear in the iconic Columbia Pictures Opening Titles, as well as scores for Disney's “The Little Mermaid II,” and Rob Marshall's film adaptation of the Broadway classic “Annie."
+In 2022 he used those same skills for record industry icon Terry Ellis's "Chrysalis Rock Orchestra" - A reimagining of rock classics performed by a 40 piece orchestra.

-King has also created award-winning musical branding for major companies like Xbox, Google, and Geico.
-In 2018 his composition for the HP short branded film “The Show,” was nominated to be part of the AICP (Association of Independent Commercial Producers) permanent collection at MOMA.
+He has also created award-winning musical branding for major companies like Xbox, Google, and Nintendo.
+In 2018 his composition for the HP short branded film

 When King is at work in his New York City studio, composing the score to accompany a film, his typical method is as follows: First, he studies a single video sequence intensely, absorbing and interpreting the emotion that it means to convey—in his own words, “finding its musical soul.”
 This may go on for several hours, as he views the same sequence over and over and over again.
 Then, he looks for something completely different to do.